BlackMetalz/blackmetalz.github.io/content/helm-templates.md

 # Helm template repo:
 - [https://github.com/BlackMetalz/k8s-manifest/tree/main/helm-templates/templates](https://github.com/BlackMetalz/k8s-manifest/tree/main/helm-templates/templates)
-- Include some example with configMap, namespace, secret...
+- Include some examples with configMap, namespace, secret...
-- Example can be find in [values.yaml](https://github.com/BlackMetalz/k8s-manifest/blob/main/helm-templates/values.yaml)
+- Examples can be found in [values.yaml](https://github.com/BlackMetalz/k8s-manifest/blob/main/helm-templates/values.yaml)

 # Use case with helm templates
-Well, we can do a lot of thing with helm templates.
+Well, we can do a lot of things with helm templates.

-Use scenarios: Become general template of all helm application
+Use scenarios: Become a  general template of all helm applications - Each values file is an application in an environment
 - Each values file is a application in an environment
 ```perl
 k8s-manifest/